umijs/umi/docs/plugins/api.md

 ### skipPlugins(pluginIds: string[])

-Declare which plugins need to be disabled, and the parameter is an array of plugin id.
+Declare which plugins need to be disabled, and the parameter is an array of plugin id. e.g.:

-e.g.

 ```ts
 // Disable plugin-dva plugin